-Although I had no direct reports at this point in time (and as such, no possibilities of someone winning an award), I always felt it incumbent upon myself to show my support for all the employees.
+Although I had no direct reports at this point in time (and as such, no possibilities of someone winning an award), I always felt it incumbent upon me to show my support for all the employees.

 After all, I was really representing them in all my day-to-day responsibilities.

 I was a little hesitant as I hadn’t been a leader in CitiPhone for a few years now & I wasn’t familiar with what I was expected to do tonight.
-I thought I’d feel silly talking about a winning employee if I wasn’t personally familiar with that person.
+I thought I’d feel silly talking about a winning employee if I wasn’t personally familiar with that employee.